Carpool

 Carpooling is the sharing of car journeys so that more than one person travels in a car, and prevents the need for others to have to drive to a location themselves.
+Carpooling is considered a Demand-Responsive Transport (DRT) service.

 By having more people using one vehicle, carpooling reduces each person's travel costs such as: fuel costs, tolls, and the stress of driving.
 Carpooling is also a more environmentally friendly and sustainable way to travel as sharing journeys reduces air pollution, carbon emissions, traffic congestion on the roads, and the need for parking spaces.
 Authorities often encourage carpooling, especially during periods of high pollution or high fuel prices.
 Car sharing is a good way to use up the full seating capacity of a car, which would otherwise remain unused if it were just the driver using the car.

 In 2009, carpooling represented 43.5% of all trips in the United States and 10% of commute trips.
 The majority of carpool commutes (over 60%) are "fam-pools" with family members.

 Carpool commuting is more popular for people who work in places with more jobs nearby, and who live in places with higher residential densities.
 Carpooling is significantly correlated with transport operating costs, including fuel prices and commute length, and with measures of social capital, such as time spent with others, time spent eating and drinking and being unmarried.
-However, carpooling is significantly less likely among people who spend more time at work, elderly people, and homeowners.
+However, carpooling is significantly less among people who spend more time at work, elderly people, and homeowners.

 Operation

 Drivers and passengers offer and search for journeys through one of the several mediums available.
 After finding a match they contact each other to arrange any details for the journey(s).
 Costs, meeting points and other details like space for luggage are agreed on.
 They then meet and carry out their shared car journey(s) as planned.

 Carpooling is commonly implemented for commuting but is increasingly popular for longer one-off journeys, with the formality and regularity of arrangements varying between schemes and journeys.

 Carpooling is not always arranged for the whole length of a journey.
 Especially on long journeys, it is common for passengers to only join for parts of the journey, and give a contribution based on the distance that they travel.
 This gives carpooling extra flexibility and enables more people to share journeys and save money.

 Some carpooling is now organized in online marketplaces or ride-matching websites that allow drivers and passengers to find a travel match and/or make a secured transaction to share the planned travel cost.
 Like other online marketplaces, they use community-based trust mechanisms, such as user-ratings, to create an optimal experience for users.

-Arrangements for carpooling can be made through many different mediums including public websites, social media, acting as marketplaces, employer websites, smartphone applications, carpooling agencies and pick-up points.
+Arrangements for carpooling can be made through many different media including public websites, social media, acting as marketplaces, employer websites, smartphone applications, carpooling agencies and pick-up points.